project-akri/akri/docs/user-guide.md

         ```
     1. If using **Kubernetes**, Helm and crictl do not require additional configuration.

-1. When installing the Akri Helm chart, you can specify what Configuration to apply by specifying the discovery protocol
+1. When installing the Akri Helm chart, you can specify what Configuration to apply by specifying the protocol
    that will be used in the Configuration.
 This is done in the setting `--set <protocol>.enabled=true` below.
 Here,
    `<protocol>` could be `udev`, `onvif`, or `opcua`.
 Helm will automatically apply the default Configuration for that protocol to
    the cluster.
 You can set values in the Helm install command to customize the Configuration.
 To explore the values you